 What Does an Auto Mechanic Do?

-Auto mechanics — also known as automotive service technicians and mechanics — inspect, maintain and repair cars and light trucks.
-They perform a wide variety of services including computer diagnostics, safety inspections, maintenance tasks like oil changes, and a wide variety of repairs related to brakes, air conditioning, suspension, emission systems and more.
+Auto mechanics — also known as automotive technicians and auto service technicians — inspect, maintain and repair cars and light trucks.
+They perform a wide variety of services including computer diagnostics, safety inspections and maintenance tasks like oil changes.
+They repair brakes, air conditioning, suspension, emission systems and more.

 - Perform diagnostic tests on vehicles via tablet, laptop or mobile device

-- Perform preventative maintenance
+- Perform preventative maintenance and repairs

 - Test drive vehicles